Yombe maternity figures

 Phemba, also known as Yombe maternity figures, refers to sculptural objects that depict the figures of a mother and child.

+Phemba statuary falls into two groups: mothers cradling or holding their babies, and mothers nursing.
+They are also commonly made from carved wood with intricate scarification.

 Phemba are iconic examples of Kongo art and according to Thompson (1981) "reflect the degree to which women are treasured in Kongo culture, not just for their fecundity, but as seers and guardians of the spirit".